codyngpriest/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

 13. Number of shows by genre
 This is a script that lists all genres from hbtn_0d_tvshows and displays the number of shows linked to each.

+14. My genres
+This is a script that uses the hbtn_0d_tvshows database to lists all genres of the show Dexter.